Justin-Lund/PS-Remote-Support/README.md

-# Remote Support Tools v1.5.4
+# Remote Support Tools v1.6.0
 *PowerShell Script for Remote Support & Administration*

 This script assists with user & computer administration, launching programs, & remote troubleshooting.

 ## Functions

-* Launch CMRC, Active Directory, & PowerShell
+* Launch CMRC, Active Directory, & New PowerShell Windows
 	- *Launching CMRC will also display the computer's systeminfo, and the user account info of the currently logged-in user.*

 * See who's currently logged on to a computer